anz-bank/sysl-catalog/README.md

 ```bash
 sysl-catalog --serve <input.sysl>
 ```
-This will start a server and filewatchers to watch the input file and its directories recursively, then click refresh to get the updated docs (couldn't figure out how auto reload works)
+This will start a server and filewatchers to watch the input file and its directories recursively, and any changes will automatically show:
 ![example gif](resources/example.gif)

 ## Requirements